qiankanglai/LoopScrollRect/README.md

 If you need scroll infinitely, you can simply set `totalCount` to a negative number.

+### Quick Jump

+As some people having the same issue here: how to jump to a specified cell directly:

+- Add a `Coroutine` for tween.
+As you can check the children by yourself, it is easy to find the right time to stop.
+However this is not elegant.
+- I've already provided a method called `RefillCells(int offset = 0)`.
+For example `RefillCells(3)` means a LoopScroll with `idx=3` as the first cell.
+But your lose the animation now.

 ## Example: Loop Vertical Scroll Rect

 These steps may be confusing, so you can just open the demo scene and copy & paste :D